 Dress, Bardot; shoes, Betts; necklaces, Collette; purse, Sportsgirl

 Jordan and I attended my good friend Britt’s wedding on a Thursday in the first week of March.
-It was held at a little bed n’ breakfast in Eurobin, which is near Bright.
+The location of the wedding was at a little bed n’ breakfast in Eurobin, which is near Bright.
 It was an absolutely stunning day, the view of the mountains was breathtaking.
-It was nice to see them in a different season, usually, I’m only around that part of Victoria during snow time!
+It was nice to see them in a different season.
+Usually, I’m only around that part of Victoria during snow time!
 The ceremony and reception were both held here, it was very intimate.
 We spent the afternoon sipping on red wine and enjoying the amazing food in the backyard.
 Britt, you made such a beautiful bride, thank-you for having us there to witness your special day!

 The backyard was set up with little cushions and candles, it was very cosy.
 After the sun had set, Jordan and I hit the dancefloor where he showed us all how to floss.
 I still don’t know how to, mind you, but the other guests were certainly entertained by the show!